legumeinfo/jekyll-theme-legumeinfo/README.md

 ### `_include/`

 The `_include/` directory is used by Jekyll to place globally-included content onto the site.
 These files will replace the files of the same name in the theme.

+**`alerts.html`** contains alerts that will be displayed in the navbar at the very top of the page.
+This file may be empty.
+If the file is not empty, a bell icon will be added to the far right side of the navbar which can be used to toggle the element containing the alerts.

 **`navbar-menu.html`** contains the navigation bar menu seen on every page.
 It is recommended that this menu is given a [responsive width](https://getuikit.com/docs/width#responsive-width) so it can be replaced with a more compact menu on smaller screens.
 If using an off-screen menu (described below), it is recommend that the toggle component is placed here (see the [`_includes/navbar-menu.html`](https://github.com/legumeinfo/jekyll-theme-legumeinfo/blob/main/_includes/navbar-menu.html) for an example).